ArchakGoel/ArchakGoel/README.md

 - 👋 Hi, I’m @ArcherG007
-- 👀 I’m interested in 3D Geometric algorithms, Additive Manufacturing and 3D perception for AR/VR and computer vision.
+- 👀 I’m interested in algorithms for 3D geometry, aditive manufacturing and 3D perception.

 <!---
 ArchakGoel/ArchakGoel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.